zeroeth/oculus_aethereum/README.md

 The models (another name for classes that deal with data only) take care updating their information, in this case, the wobble or position of rotation of a light segment.
 The model's don't need to know about how many leds there are in a circle.

 The `Views` gather their respective `Models` and render them to the NeoPixel strands.

+This code is object oriented and avoids using pointers, read more about C++ to learn about pointers and references.

+The #ifndef lines you see in the header files solve an annoying situation in C/C++ where including a header in multiple places gives a warning that whatever is in it has been defined twice.